3 simple steps to lose weight as fast as possible. Read now

 9. Leafy greens

-Leafy greens like spinach and collard greens are high in nitrates, which your body converts into nitric oxide, a potent vasodilator.
+Leafy greens like spinach and collard greens are high in nitrates, which convert to nitric oxide in the body.

-In one study of 27 people, those consuming high nitrate (845 mg) spinach daily for 7 days experienced significant improvements in blood pressure and blood flow compared to a control group.
+In a study of 27 people, those consuming high-nitrate spinach (845 mg) daily for 7 days experienced significant improvements in blood pressure and blood flow.

-Moreover, research has observed that people following a traditional Japanese diet high in nitrate-rich vegetables like Chinese cabbage and spinach have a lower blood pressure than those who consume a diet low in vegetables.
+Research also shows that people following diets high in nitrate-rich vegetables have lower blood pressure than those eating fewer vegetables.

 10. Citrus fruits

-Citrus fruits like oranges, lemons, and grapefruit contain antioxidants, including flavonoids.
+Citrus fruits like oranges, lemons, and grapefruit contain flavonoid antioxidants.

-Consuming flavonoid-rich citrus fruits may decrease inflammation, reducing blood pressure and stiffness in your arteries while improving blood flow and nitric oxide production.
+These compounds may decrease inflammation, reduce blood pressure and arterial stiffness, and improve blood flow and nitric oxide production.

-In one small study of 15 people with overweight or obesity, those who drank 7 oz.
-(200 mL) of blood orange juice twice daily for 2 weeks experienced significant improvements in FMD and blood vessel function compared to a control group.
+In a study of 15 people with overweight or obesity, drinking 200 mL of blood orange juice twice daily for 2 weeks improved blood vessel function compared to a control group.

-Additionally, regular consumption of citrus fruits, such as oranges, has been associated with reduced blood pressure and a decreased risk of stroke.
+Regular citrus consumption has been associated with reduced blood pressure and decreased stroke risk.

 11. Walnuts

-Walnuts are loaded with beneficial compounds, such as L-arginine, alpha-linolenic acid (ALA), and vitamin E — which all stimulate nitric oxide production.
+Walnuts contain L-arginine, alpha-linolenic acid (ALA), and vitamin E, all of which stimulate nitric oxide production.

-According to one 2013 study, eating walnuts may reduce blood pressure, improve blood vessel function, and decrease inflammation, which may be particularly helpful for those with diabetes.
+Eating walnuts may reduce blood pressure, improve blood vessel function, and decrease inflammation — benefits that may be particularly helpful for people with diabetes.

-In a study of 112 people at risk for diabetes, those who ate 2 oz.
-(56 g) of walnuts per day for 6 months experienced significant improvements in the function of the blood vessels compared to a control group.
+In a study of 112 people at risk for diabetes, eating 56 grams of walnuts daily for 6 months significantly improved blood vessel function compared to a control group.

 12. Tomatoes

-Tomatoes may help reduce the activity of an angiotensin-converting enzyme (ACE), which causes blood vessels to constrict to control blood pressure.
+Tomatoes may help reduce the activity of angiotensin-converting enzyme (ACE), which causes blood vessels to constrict.

-Research reveals that tomato extract works similarly to ACE-inhibiting drugs by opening up your blood vessels and improving blood flow.
+Research suggests tomato extract works similarly to ACE-inhibiting drugs by opening blood vessels and improving blood flow.

-Test-tube studies note that tomato extract can inhibit ACE, reduce inflammation, and disrupt platelet aggregation, improving circulation.
+Test-tube studies show tomato extract can inhibit ACE, reduce inflammation, and prevent platelet aggregation.

 13. Berries

-Berries are incredibly healthy, as they have antioxidant and anti-inflammatory qualities, which may positively impact blood flow.
+Berries have antioxidant and anti-inflammatory properties that may positively affect blood flow.

-Chronic inflammation can damage blood vessels and raise your blood pressure, which can cause circulatory issues.
+Chronic inflammation can damage blood vessels and raise blood pressure, causing circulatory problems.

-Research shows that eating berries can lower blood pressure, heart rate, platelet aggregation, and blood levels of inflammatory markers like interleukin-6 (IL-6) while also improving artery dilation.
+Research shows that eating berries can lower blood pressure, heart rate, platelet aggregation, and inflammatory markers while improving artery dilation.

 14. Ginger